itfrombit/osx_handmade/README.md

 ## 2018-08-17 Note:

-While the code compiles as-is on OS X, you must first apply a patch to Casey's Handmade Hero source code to get the game to render properly.
+While the code compiles as-is on macOS, you must first apply a patch to Casey's Handmade Hero source code to get the game to render properly.
 You can apply the patch by running: